bennColl-cs4387/Nath/Solo Fix/Solo Fix Report.md

 Setting up the Appsmith server locally has been challenging, especially with the need to configure WSL2, Docker, OpenJDK, and environment variables on my Windows system—areas I hadn’t worked with before.
 Despite these challenges, I’ve made significant progress in understanding system configurations, although I am still navigating some aspects of the setup.

 In the Appsmith issue I’m working on, rapidly clicking "create a new workspace" leads to multiple workspaces with identical names.
-I successfully reproduced the bug on my setup, allowing me to trace its origin within the codebase.
+I was able to reproduced the bug on my computer, and started to track the bug with the inspect function on my computer.

 ### Proposed Solution